 - Valium has muscle relaxant properties

-- Sedative effects help with sleep disturbances
+- Its sedative effects help manage sleep disturbances

 - The drug causes a sense of euphoria correlated to the dosage and frequency